YoungAhBin/quote/README.md

 # quote
-It is mainly used for quotations of customized products
+It is mainly used for quotations of customized products.